Nurseries Online

 • Pinterest

 Woodland plants are plants that thrive in dappled shade to full shade.
-Australian Native woodland plants are sometimes referred to as ‘understory plants’.
+In some areas woodland plants are sometimes referred to as ‘understory plants’.

 Creating a Woodland Garden